Here’s How Carl Dies on The Walking Dead

 But Carl saves his most important parting words for his pop.
 As Rick has become consumed with survival at any cost and revenge against Negan, Carl has been the yin to his yang, a reminder to keep a tight grip on his humanity.
 With some of his last words, Carl explains that Rick’s decision to show mercy on the Woodbury survivors back at the prison made him the compassionate teen he’d become.

-As Alexandria burns, Rick and Michonne carry Carl to what;s left of Gabriel’s church for his final moments.
+As Alexandria burns, Rick and Michonne carry Carl to what’s left of Gabriel’s church for his final moments.
 “You can still be who you were,” Carl tells his dad.

 “It was all for you,” Rick says.
 “Right from the start.
 Back in Atlanta.
 The farm.
 Everything I did, it was for you … it still is.
 It’s gonna be.”
 Rick says he’s sorry for not protecting his son, as a father should.
 Carl says that Rick’s only job was to love him.
 Holy waterworks, Batman.